jonahmackey/deepseek-s1/README.md

 # Vector TRL Examples

-This repository contains various examples of how to fine-tune LLMs using RL on the Vector Cluster.
+This repository currently a reference implementstion of GPRO for use on the Vector Cluster.
+We will explore extending it to other examples of other LLM RL algorithms in the future.

 ## Quickstart